murray-phn/help.phncrm/src/entities/user/index.md

 To add a User to CRM:

-1. In your Azure Active Directory Admin Centre, select the User you wish to add to CRM.
+1. In your [Azure Active Directory Admin Centre](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/users), select the User you wish to add to CRM.

 1. In 'Licenses & Apps', assign a 'Microsoft Flow Free' license.

-1. Go to 'Groups'.
+1. Then go to ['Groups'](https://admin.microsoft.com/Adminportal/Home?source=applauncher#/groups).
 Select the 'Dynamics' group.
 Add the User to the group.
 Click 'Save/Apply'.

 1. Within 1-10 minutes the =User will appear in CRM.
 The new User will have the most basic Security Role which they inherit from the default Team within CRM.